qaleadbox/leadbox-of-tricks/README.md

 2. The extension automatically adds printer icons next to each lead
 3. Click the printer icon to view the printed version of the lead

+## Feature 006: Text autofiller and fields saving
+   - Access a any field
+   - Type anything, click on save buttons
+   - Type again, tap tab, it will autofill

 # Structure

 ## File Tree